domstasiulionis/Chat-App/README.md

 * [React Icons](https://react-icons.github.io/react-icons/) - Icons

 ## :star: Features
-- [x] Real-time messageing between multiple users
+- [x] Real-time messaging between multiple users
 - [x] Users can choose their name and room
 - [x] Chat will automatically scroll to bottom if a new message has been sent
 - [x] Aesthetic responsive UI